Analyzing And Tackling Social Issues Concerning Youth, Education, And Society

 - the quality of pedagogical and educational services, such as childcare, youth care, schools and sports clubs;

-- how to look at pedagogy from a social perspective;
+- how to look at pedagogy that addresses societal issues such as cultural diversity, inclusion, and social justice;

 - professional practice in relation to initiatives undertaken by civil society and youth themselves.